Communications Cloud offers two types of file attachment methods:

 - Attached files: The attachment is delivered along with the bulletin as a traditional attachment.

-Note: Attachments can only be used with Topic Bulletins and are incompatible with bulletins created and sent from the Advanced Bulletin Editor.
+Note: Attachments can only be used with Standard Bulletins and are incompatible with bulletins created and sent from the Advanced Bulletin Editor.

 Attaching Files to Bulletins

 - On the Create Bulletin page, scroll to the Files section beneath the Body section.

 - Click Add File.